Dadido3/go-typst/README.md

 ## Stability and Compatibility

 `go-typst` is a work in progress, and the API may change as Typst evolves.
-Supported Typst versions are tested by unit tests to ensure compatibility:
+Supported Typst versions are tested by unit tests to ensure compatibility.

+**Supported Versions:**

-- **Supported Version:** Typst 0.12.0
+- Typst 0.12.0
+- Typst 0.13.0

 While breaking changes may occur, i aim to minimize disruptions.
 Use at your own discretion for production systems.